-In this By-Law (7.2), "Tribunal" means the Appeals Tribunal, "Executive Officer" and "Chairman" are of the Appeals Tribunal, wherever occurring, unless stipulated to the contrary.
+In this By-Law (7.2), "Tribunal" means the Appeals Tribunal, "Executive Officer" and "Chair" are of the Appeals Tribunal, wherever occurring, unless stipulated to the contrary.

-7.2.1 The Tribunal shall comprise three persons appointed by the Board of Directors.
-The Chairman shall be determined in accordance with By-Law 5.3.10(i).
+7.2.1 The Tribunal shall comprise of three persons appointed by the Board of Directors and/or the CEO.
+The Chair shall be determined in accordance with By-Law 5.3.10(i).
 The other Members of the Tribunal shall be made up of one person who shall be a current Member of the Institute of good reputation and long standing and the remaining Member of the Tribunal shall be a Member of the public in good standing and of such skills and attributes as the Board shall determine necessary for the position.
+In selecting who shall sit on a panel hearing a case against a Member, the Executive Officer, shall have regard to availability of panel Members and any special skills that may be appropriate to the case.